Staff smile for a photo in front of the Minneapolis American Indian Center building.

-Our mission is to provide essential services within a foundation of cultural values that meet the needs of the Native community.
-It is lived out through youth, elder, and intergenerational programs that help provide stability, strengthen connection to culture and community, improve health and wellness, achieve academic success, and establish pathways to living wage jobs that break the cycle of generational poverty.
+Our programs have changed over the years to meet community needs, but we remain rooted in our mission to provide essential services within a foundation of cultural values that meet the needs of the Native community.
+The mission is lived out through youth, elder, and intergenerational programs that help provide stability, strengthen connection to culture and community, improve health and wellness, achieve academic success, and establish pathways to living wage jobs that break the cycle of generational poverty.
 Programs and services are provided at no cost to participants.
-About 10,000 people participate in the center’s programs, and many more visit the center for events and to eat at Gatherings Cafe.
+About 10,000 people participate in the center’s programs each year, and many more visit the center for events and to explore the art and food.
+Our programs are geared towards Native people, but our spaces are open to all, and the center is an opportunity for anyone to connect with, learn about, and honor Native culture.

 A renovation to support future generations

 The Minneapolis American Indian Center reopened in May 2024 after being closed for more than a year for a historic renovation project that restored, preserved, and expanded the facility.
-Programming and resources available at the center have grown over the years, and the renovation sets us up to continue meeting the needs of the community for future generations.
+The renovation came after a decade of fundraising and planning, which included extensive community input on how the center can best meet the needs of our people.
 Highlights of the renovation include:

 Watch the video below by Loeffler Construction and Consulting to learn more about the renovation and to see the space.